MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

 1. In the Copilot side pane, enter **Summarize document /** and then enter the name of the document you want summarized.

    A minimum of three characters is required to start the search.
 You can search by the file name.
+For example,
-For example, you can enter **Summarize document /contract** to get a list of documents that has **contract** in the file name.
+    - Enter **Summarize document /contract** to get a list of documents that has **contract** in the file name.
+    - Enter **Summarize document /pdf** to get a list of documents that has **pdf** in the file name or extension.

    Depending on the size of the document, it might take a few seconds to summarize the document.